codappix/search_core/Documentation/source/development/indexer.rst

 As this is the "indexer", deletion of single documents is directly processed by the connection.

 ``setIdentifier`` is called with the identifier of the current Indexer.
-This might be usefull to fetch configuration, related to the indexing, from ``Codappix\SearchCore\Configuration\ConfigurationContainerInterface``.
+This might be useful to fetch configuration, related to the indexing, from ``Codappix\SearchCore\Configuration\ConfigurationContainerInterface``.